Updated: July 2026

 SaaS and subscription spend

-This is the clearest use case.
-Your business probably pays for a dozen or more software tools — project management, design, communication, analytics — and those subscriptions renew monthly or annually, often on different billing cycles.
+Subscription spend is the clearest use case for virtual cards, because it is recurring, fragmented, and easy to lose track of.
+Your business probably pays for a dozen or more software tools covering project management, design, communication, and analytics, and those subscriptions renew on their own schedules across the month and year.

 Project or campaign spend

-Marketing campaigns, product launches, and events all tend to generate a burst of spend over a defined period.
-A virtual card issued specifically for the project (with a set limit and an expiry date tied to the campaign end) keeps that spending ringfenced from the rest of the business.
+Marketing campaigns, product launches, and events all tend to generate a burst of spend over a defined window, which makes them a natural fit for a purpose-built virtual card.
+Issue one specifically for the project, set the limit to the approved budget, and tie the expiry date to the campaign end.
+That single step ringfences the spending from the rest of the business.

-It also makes reconciliation significantly easier.
-All the spend for a given campaign is on one card, with a clear start and end date.
-No need to filter through a shared card's transaction history to figure out what belongs where.
+It also makes reconciliation far easier.
+All the spend for a given campaign sits on one card with a clear start and end date, so there is no filtering through a shared card's transaction history to work out what belongs where.
+Because transactions are categorised automatically and matched to the right cost centre as they happen, the project's numbers are ready well before month-end rather than pieced together after it.

 Employee onboarding and equipment

-When a new employee joins, they often need to buy equipment, set up accounts, or cover initial expenses before they're fully set up in your systems.
-Issuing a virtual card for onboarding spend (again, with a defined limit and a short expiry) gives them what they need without requiring a physical card to be ordered and delivered.
+New joiners often need to buy equipment, set up accounts, or cover initial costs before they are fully provisioned in your systems, and a virtual card closes that gap on day one.
+Issue one for onboarding spend with a defined limit and a short expiry, and the new employee has what they need without waiting for a physical card to be ordered and delivered.

 One-off supplier payments

-Paying a new supplier for the first time, or settling a one-time invoice, is a common trigger for ad-hoc virtual card use.
-Rather than sharing a main company card — which stays active and carries risk if the supplier stores the details — you issue a single-use virtual card for that payment.
+Paying a new supplier for the first time, or settling a one-time invoice, is a classic trigger for an ad-hoc virtual card.
+Rather than sharing a main company card that stays active and carries risk if the supplier stores the details, you issue a single-use virtual card for that specific payment.

 How to issue and manage virtual cards

-The value of virtual cards depends on how easy they are to manage.
-If issuing one takes a support ticket and a two-day wait, teams will find workarounds.
-If it takes thirty seconds, they'll use the right tool.
+The value of virtual cards depends entirely on how easy they are to issue and control.
+If creating one takes a support ticket and a two-day wait, teams will find workarounds, and your controls go with them.
+If it takes thirty seconds, people use the right tool by default, and finance keeps the oversight it needs.
+This is exactly what the target of "the easiest way to issue and control corporate cards for your team" comes down to: instant issuance paired with controls that hold.